flybywiresim/aircraft/.github/PULL_REQUEST_TEMPLATE.md

 <!-- You may optionally provide your discord username, so that we may contact you directly about the issue. -->
 Discord username (if different from GitHub):

-Was this working before/when did the issue start occurring?

-Is this a problem in the vanilla unmodded game?